ArhanChaudhary/NAND/README.md

 Press "Start" to compile and run your code.
 The OS will typically take a little under a second to initialize memory and set up its services before you're off to see your program running!

 If you've read this far, my heartfelt thank you!
-Happy coding!